VipulSaini5/Bank-Loan-/README.md

 Loan Amount Analysis: What is the average loan amount across different customer segments?
 Default Trends: How do loan defaults vary by region and loan tenure?
 Risk Factors: Which factors are most strongly associated with loan defaults?
-You can find all the queries in the SQLQuery2.sql file.
+You can find all the queries in the Bank loan SQLQuery.sql file.

 🧐 Key Insights